uhoefel/nujan/README.md

 # Nujan
-This is not the official home for the Nujan source code.
+This is *not* the official home for the Nujan source code.
-It is a fork, with a little bit of cleanup, being ready to be used with [JPMS (modules)](https://en.wikipedia.org/wiki/Java_Platform_Module_System).
+It is a fork, with a little bit of cleanup.
 The artifact can be found at maven central:

 ```xml